MSc Management (Entrepreneurship)Find a programme

 See international equivalent qualifications on the International Office website.

 We aim to guide, teach and develop knowledgeable, thoughtful and entrepreneurial people who can apply management techniques from a range of disciplines.
-This MSc Management (with a specialism in Entrepreneurship) provides excellent preparation for a career in management.
-Previous graduates from the School of Economics, Finance and Management have gone on to work around the world at a variety of leading companies, such as Lloyds TSB, L’Oréal, Deutsche Bank, LG Electronics, WHO-US, Hangzhou, Abercrombie and Fitch, and Marks & Spencer.
-We also anticipate that many of our graduates will have the knowledge and confidence to develop their own business.
+This MSc provides excellent preparation for a career in management.
+Previous graduates from the School of Economics, Finance and Management have gone on to work at a variety of companies all over the world, including Lloyds TSB, L'Oreal, Prominvest SA, Moscow, Deutsche Bank, LG Electronics, WHO-US, Hangzhou, Abercrombie & Fitch, and Marks & Spencer.

 REF 2014 results